Essay on polythenes (plastic bags) positive and negative effects

-Free 600 words essay on polythenes (plastic bags) positive and negative effects for school and college students.
+Free 600 words essay on polythenes (plastic bags) positive and negative effects.

 Use of Polythenes has increased exponentially in our modern living.
 It has found space in every corner of our homes and offices, around the globe.
 It remains a consistent part of our lives in a daily routine.
 Polythenes are the most common type of plastics.
 They are formed by bonding many monomers to form polymers.
 Plastics are primarily used to make plastic bags, films, bottles, containers, shoe soles, decorative pieces, carpets, etc.